 As a vacation rental owner or property manager, you’re probably often on the lookout for tips and tricks which will help improve or optimize many aspects of your business.
 That’s why you subscribe to the right industry blogs, you belong to all the relevant LinkedIn groups and you follow the leading influencers to constantly build on your knowledge.

-But, there is something else you could be doing at any time to further your understanding about vacation rental best practices.
+But, there is something else you could be doing at any time to further your understanding of vacation rental best practices.
 It’s something you can do at home, on the go, on your commute or even in the bath (if you want to).

 That is – listen to podcasts.